quangChe/angularjs-tutorial/README.md

 ...
 ```

-### The module
+### The Module

-Every AngularJS app requires calling the **module** method from the AngularJS framework.
-Think of this as the primary link between AngularJS framework and your JS and HTML files.
+Every AngularJS app requires setting up a **module**.
+Think of a module as the primary link between AngularJS framework and our HTML and JS files.

-This line sets up our JS file so we can use all the methods from the framework:
+This line sets up our JS file so we can set up the module and use all the methods that come with the AngularJS framework:

 ```
 // app.js